jgranieri22/Older-Ansible-Playbooks/README.md

-This is a collection of older Ansibler playbooks that were used in previous years to solve for specific deployment challenges.
+This is a collection of older Ansible playbooks that were used in previous years to solve for specific deployment challenges.
 Ansible pre-requiste is 2.6